 For those applying for Oxford, there is an entrance test taken in November of the Upper Sixth, followed by an interview in December.
 The department helps with preparation for the Oxford Maths Entrance Test.
 Those applying to Cambridge will be interviewed in December and, if successful, given an offer which will include taking some of the Cambridge STEP examinations in Mathematics.
 The department has a programme of preparation for these candidates and other boys who relish the intellectual challenge that the STEP papers provide.

 Tonbridge mathematicians are encouraged to extend themselves in many other ways. .
 A number of boys write an extended project at the end of their lower sixth and beginning of the upper sixth.
 Others prepare posters or presentations on a topic beyond the syllabus which interests them.
 The department is able to offer help with resources and ideas.

 The top 30 or so mathematicians in each year enter the National Mathematics Contests.
 Those who do well qualify for the follow-up Olympiad competitions, targeted at the top 500 pupils in each year across the country.
 Tonbridge usually has about half a dozen in each year qualifying for this prestigious competition and a few who then qualify for the further, even more selective rounds.
 Tonbridge also enters a team for the Team Maths Challenges, Senior and Intermediate each year.
-In 2017-18 the Senior team came fourth across the whole company.

 A number of boys who have studied Maths for A level go on to study Maths or a Maths related subject at university, but many others use their Maths as a support for a scientific or a social science subject at university.
 Maths is rightly recognised by top universities as a very challenging A level, as indeed it is by many employers in the increasing range of careers that require numeracy and the ability to think through a logical argument.